(click images to see larger ones)

 Hakea gibbosa

 This winter flowering Hakea is identified by hairy branches and new growth.
-Its hairy needle-like leaves are longer (8cm) than the Bushy Needlebush, and its fruit is smoother.
+Its hairy needle-like leaves are longer (8cm) than the Bushy Needlebush, and its

 Also known as the Rock Hakea.